metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Optional:

 - `authentication` (Attributes) Authentication is the required authentication type for the allowed traffic, if any. (see [below for nested schema](#nestedatt--specs--egress--authentication))
-- `icmps` (Attributes List) ICMPs is a list of ICMP rule identified by type number which the endpoint subject to the rule is allowed to connect to.
-Example: Any endpoint with the label 'app=httpd' is allowed to initiate type 8 ICMP connections. (see [below for nested schema](#nestedatt--specs--egress--icmps))
+- `icmps` (Attributes List) ICMPs is a list of ICMP rule identified by type numberwhich the endpoint subject to the rule is allowed to connect to.Example:Any endpoint with the label 'app=httpd' is allowed to initiatetype 8 ICMP connections. (see [below for nested schema](#nestedatt--specs--egress--icmps))
-- `to_cidr` (List of String) ToCIDR is a list of IP blocks which the endpoint subject to the rule is allowed to initiate connections.
-Only connections destined for outside of the cluster and not targeting the host will be subject to CIDR rules.
-This will match on the destination IP address of outgoing connections.
-Adding a prefix into ToCIDR or into ToCIDRSet with no ExcludeCIDRs is equivalent.
-Overlaps are allowed between ToCIDR and ToCIDRSet.
-Example: Any endpoint with the label 'app=database-proxy' is allowed to initiate connections to 10.2.3.0/24
+- `to_cidr` (List of String) ToCIDR is a list of IP blocks which the endpoint subject to the ruleis allowed to initiate connections.
+Only connections destined foroutside of the cluster and not targeting the host will be subjectto CIDR rules.
+This will match on the destination IP address ofoutgoing connections.
+Adding a prefix into ToCIDR or into ToCIDRSetwith no ExcludeCIDRs is equivalent.
+Overlaps are allowed betweenToCIDR and ToCIDRSet.Example:Any endpoint with the label 'app=database-proxy' is allowed toinitiate connections to 10.2.3.0/24
-- `to_cidr_set` (Attributes List) ToCIDRSet is a list of IP blocks which the endpoint subject to the rule is allowed to initiate connections to in addition to connections which are allowed via ToEndpoints, along with a list of subnets contained within their corresponding IP block to which traffic should not be allowed.
-This will match on the destination IP address of outgoing connections.
-Adding a prefix into ToCIDR or into ToCIDRSet with no ExcludeCIDRs is equivalent.
-Overlaps are allowed between ToCIDR and ToCIDRSet.
-Example: Any endpoint with the label 'app=database-proxy' is allowed to initiate connections to 10.2.3.0/24 except from IPs in subnet 10.2.3.0/28. (see [below for nested schema](#nestedatt--specs--egress--to_cidr_set))
+- `to_cidr_set` (Attributes List) ToCIDRSet is a list of IP blocks which the endpoint subject to the ruleis allowed to initiate connections to in addition to connectionswhich are allowed via ToEndpoints, along with a list of subnets containedwithin their corresponding IP block to which traffic should not beallowed.
+This will match on the destination IP address of outgoingconnections.
+Adding a prefix into ToCIDR or into ToCIDRSet with noExcludeCIDRs is equivalent.
+Overlaps are allowed between ToCIDR andToCIDRSet.Example:Any endpoint with the label 'app=database-proxy' is allowed toinitiate connections to 10.2.3.0/24 except from IPs in subnet 10.2.3.0/28. (see [below for nested schema](#nestedatt--specs--egress--to_cidr_set))
-- `to_endpoints` (Attributes List) ToEndpoints is a list of endpoints identified by an EndpointSelector to which the endpoints subject to the rule are allowed to communicate.
-Example: Any endpoint with the label 'role=frontend' can communicate with any endpoint carrying the label 'role=backend'. (see [below for nested schema](#nestedatt--specs--egress--to_endpoints))
+- `to_endpoints` (Attributes List) ToEndpoints is a list of endpoints identified by an EndpointSelector towhich the endpoints subject to the rule are allowed to communicate.Example:Any endpoint with the label 'role=frontend' can communicate with anyendpoint carrying the label 'role=backend'. (see [below for nested schema](#nestedatt--specs--egress--to_endpoints))
-- `to_entities` (List of String) ToEntities is a list of special entities to which the endpoint subject to the rule is allowed to initiate connections.
-Supported entities are 'world', 'cluster','host','remote-node','kube-apiserver', 'init', 'health','unmanaged' and 'all'.
+- `to_entities` (List of String) ToEntities is a list of special entities to which the endpoint subjectto the rule is allowed to initiate connections.
+Supported entities are'world', 'cluster','host','remote-node','kube-apiserver', 'init','health','unmanaged' and 'all'.
 - `to_fqd_ns` (Attributes List) ToFQDN allows whitelisting DNS names in place of IPs.
-The IPs that result from DNS resolution of 'ToFQDN.MatchName's are added to the same EgressRule object as ToCIDRSet entries, and behave accordingly.
-Any L4 and L7 rules within this EgressRule will also apply to these IPs.
-The DNS -> IP mapping is re-resolved periodically from within the cilium-agent, and the IPs in the DNS response are effected in the policy for selected pods as-is (i.e. the list of IPs is not modified in any way).
-Note: An explicit rule to allow for DNS traffic is needed for the pods, as ToFQDN counts as an egress rule and will enforce egress policy when PolicyEnforcment=default.
-Note: If the resolved IPs are IPs within the kubernetes cluster, the ToFQDN rule will not apply to that IP.
-Note: ToFQDN cannot occur in the same policy as other To* rules. (see [below for nested schema](#nestedatt--specs--egress--to_fqd_ns))
+The IPs that resultfrom DNS resolution of 'ToFQDN.MatchName's are added to the sameEgressRule object as ToCIDRSet entries, and behave accordingly.
+Any L4 andL7 rules within this EgressRule will also apply to these IPs.The DNS -> IP mapping is re-resolved periodically from within thecilium-agent, and the IPs in the DNS response are effected in the policyfor selected pods as-is (i.e. the list of IPs is not modified in any way).Note: An explicit rule to allow for DNS traffic is needed for the pods, asToFQDN counts as an egress rule and will enforce egress policy whenPolicyEnforcment=default.Note: If the resolved IPs are IPs within the kubernetes cluster, theToFQDN rule will not apply to that IP.Note: ToFQDN cannot occur in the same policy as other To* rules. (see [below for nested schema](#nestedatt--specs--egress--to_fqd_ns))
-- `to_groups` (Attributes List) ToGroups is a directive that allows the integration with multiple outside providers.
-Currently, only AWS is supported, and the rule can select by multiple sub directives:  Example: toGroups: - aws: securityGroupsIds: - 'sg-XXXXXXXXXXXXX' (see [below for nested schema](#nestedatt--specs--egress--to_groups))
+- `to_groups` (Attributes List) ToGroups is a directive that allows the integration with multiple outsideproviders.
+Currently, only AWS is supported, and the rule can select bymultiple sub directives:Example:toGroups:- aws:    securityGroupsIds:    - 'sg-XXXXXXXXXXXXX' (see [below for nested schema](#nestedatt--specs--egress--to_groups))
-- `to_nodes` (Attributes List) ToNodes is a list of nodes identified by an EndpointSelector to which endpoints subject to the rule is allowed to communicate. (see [below for nested schema](#nestedatt--specs--egress--to_nodes))
+- `to_nodes` (Attributes List) ToNodes is a list of nodes identified by anEndpointSelector to which endpoints subject to the rule is allowed to communicate. (see [below for nested schema](#nestedatt--specs--egress--to_nodes))
-- `to_ports` (Attributes List) ToPorts is a list of destination ports identified by port number and protocol which the endpoint subject to the rule is allowed to connect to.
-Example: Any endpoint with the label 'role=frontend' is allowed to initiate connections to destination port 8080/tcp (see [below for nested schema](#nestedatt--specs--egress--to_ports))
+- `to_ports` (Attributes List) ToPorts is a list of destination ports identified by port number andprotocol which the endpoint subject to the rule is allowed toconnect to.Example:Any endpoint with the label 'role=frontend' is allowed to initiateconnections to destination port 8080/tcp (see [below for nested schema](#nestedatt--specs--egress--to_ports))
-- `to_requires` (Attributes List) ToRequires is a list of additional constraints which must be met in order for the selected endpoints to be able to connect to other endpoints.
-These additional constraints do no by itself grant access privileges and must always be accompanied with at least one matching ToEndpoints.
-Example: Any Endpoint with the label 'team=A' requires any endpoint to which it communicates to also carry the label 'team=A'. (see [below for nested schema](#nestedatt--specs--egress--to_requires))
+- `to_requires` (Attributes List) ToRequires is a list of additional constraints which must be metin order for the selected endpoints to be able to connect to otherendpoints.
+These additional constraints do no by itself grant accessprivileges and must always be accompanied with at least one matchingToEndpoints.Example:Any Endpoint with the label 'team=A' requires any endpoint to which itcommunicates to also carry the label 'team=A'. (see [below for nested schema](#nestedatt--specs--egress--to_requires))
-- `to_services` (Attributes List) ToServices is a list of services to which the endpoint subject to the rule is allowed to initiate connections.
-Currently Cilium only supports toServices for K8s services without selectors.
-Example: Any endpoint with the label 'app=backend-app' is allowed to initiate connections to all cidrs backing the 'external-service' service (see [below for nested schema](#nestedatt--specs--egress--to_services))
+- `to_services` (Attributes List) ToServices is a list of services to which the endpoint subjectto the rule is allowed to initiate connections.Currently Cilium only supports toServices for K8s services withoutselectors.Example:Any endpoint with the label 'app=backend-app' is allowed toinitiate connections to all cidrs backing the 'external-service' service (see [below for nested schema](#nestedatt--specs--egress--to_services))

 <a id="nestedatt--specs--egress--authentication"></a>
 ### Nested Schema for `specs.egress.authentication`